Why We Built S.A.M.I. Around Multi-Agent Consensus

 Multi-agent consensus applies this principle to AI: we run the same task through multiple models and force them to critique and verify each other's output before we synthesise a final answer.
 The value is not blind agreement, but structured disagreement under a shared checkpoint protocol.

 This is not an original idea in academia.
-Ensemble methods in machine learning have existed for decades, and multi-agent debate has been studied as a technique to improve reasoning (see Li et al., "Improving Factuality and Reasoning in Language Models through Multiagent Debate", 2023).
+Ensemble methods in machine learning have existed for decades, and multi-agent debate has been studied as a technique to improve reasoning (see Du et al., "Improving Factuality and Reasoning in Language Models through Multiagent Debate", 2023).
 What we built is a practical implementation of that idea on top of real production LLM APIs.

 How the Orchestrator Works